 Located in the heart of the Loire Valley near Angers, Château Soucherie is a wine estate...

 We took over the estate from our father François in 2012, to whom we owe our passion for the winemaking profession.
-Above all, we are independent, planting, raising, harvesting and processing our grapes to rediscover our character, our enthusiasm and our convictions in our bottles.
-Being very present in our vines and close to their evolution over the years, we are able to offer you a wide range of products...Lire plus Learn more
+Above all, we are independent, planting, breeding, harvesting and processing our products...Lire plus Learn more

 We took over the estate from our father François in 2012, to whom we owe our passion for the winemaking profession.
 Above all, we are independent, planting, raising, harvesting and processing our grapes to rediscover our character, our enthusiasm and our convictions in our bottles.
 Being very present in our vines and close to their evolution over the seasons, we can afford to practice a reasoned homeopathic viticulture, using in particular organic organic fertilizer where ladybirds, earthworms and butterflies play hide and seek.
 Our predominantly clay-limestone soils bring freshness, fruit and minerality to our vintages.
 Some hard clays put our vines in difficulty, the latter then provide us with small yields improving at the same time the character and concentration of matter for rich and unique wines.